ValiantDmello/Eventech/eventech-frontend/README.md

 ## Overview

 The Eventech frontend is a user-friendly web interface for managing events, attendees, and more.
-It communicates with the backend API provided by the Eventech Backend repository (https://github.com/ValiantDmello/eventech-backend.git).
+It communicates with the backend API provided by the Eventech Backend repository.

 ## Features